11 Nov Translation and UX: 5 mistakes to avoid making on your website

 We have already extensively discussed the importance of creative translations, especially for ecommerce.
 In short, no user feels truly engaged by reading texts that, while well translated, do not consider their cultural expectations, specific cultural reality, and, of course, unique needs.

-In other words: when it comes to translation and UX, a good translation is not necessarily faithful to the original, quite the contrary!
+When it comes to translation and UX, a good translation is not necessarily faithful to the original, quite the contrary!
 An excellent user experience would be impossible without a culturally adapted translation.

 Ignoring “secondary” aspects